 Now that we have our basic model, we need to get quantitative and assign values to each of the factors in the model.

-There aren’t that many numbers we have to define – the key ones here are that we are targeting a market of 6 Million potential customers.
+There are not that many numbers we have to define – the key ones here are that we are targeting a market of 6 million potential customers.
 Our customers pay €10 per month for using the service and there is an operative margin of 50% associated with the service.
 This margin includes the running costs of the service, but not the initial investment of € 1 Million and not the marketing costs.

 What is also important is that 0.1% of our adverts have been successful in the past, that is every 1000th person who sees our ad actually adopts the service.

 Once we have quantified the model, we can build an interactive simulation to experiment with different strategies.
-It’s actually quite easy to do this – we could build such a model using a spreadsheet or using specialized simulation software.
-We’ll take a look at how to do that in the next chapter.
+It is actually quite easy to do this – we could build such a model using a spreadsheet or using specialized simulation software.
+We will take a look at how to do that in the next chapter.

-For now, I’ve provided you with such a simulation cockpit so that you can experiment yourself.
+For now, I have provided you with such a simulation cockpit so that you can experiment yourself.